-- All large account databases are kept separate and distinct to prevent corruption and overlap.
-Smaller user accounts and our free user accounts are placed into the same large database for speed.
+- All large account databases are kept separate and dedicated to prevent corruption and overlap.
+Smaller and free user accounts are placed into the same large database for speed.
 As accounts grow in list size, they are migrated into their own distinct databases.

 - Account data is mirrored and backed up regularly off site.

 Application Level Security

 - MailChimp account passwords are encrypted.
 Our own staff can't even view them.
 If you lose your password, it can't be retrieved—it must be reset.